 • Set out quantifiable KPIs

-Now you have a clear idea of where you want to go, it’s time to figure out the route there.
-This part of your plan is the ‘brass tacks’: the tactical specifics.
+Now you have some idea of where you want to go, it’s time to figure out the route there.
+This part of your plan is the “brass tacks:” the tactical specifics.

 Start with your audience.
 Who are you targeting and has that changed?
-Don’t assume that this remains the same; consumer trends change regularly, and the introduction of Generation Z into the workforce has strong implications for internal comms.
+Don’t assume that this remains the same; consumer trends change regularly, and the presence of Generation Z in the workplace has strong implications for internal comms.

-How do you segment and target your audience?
-Personalization and tailoring of communication is more vital than ever before.
+How do you segment and target your audiences?
+As consumers, we expect personalized messages from brands, so employee personalization and tailoring of communication are more vital than ever.

-Consider introducing employee personas into your 2023 comms plan, if you haven’t before.
+Consider introducing employee personas into your internal communications plan if you haven’t already.
 These use behavioral, demographic, and psychographic research and data to form a fictitious archetypical character that can be utilized to shape your messaging.

-Next, look to your communication channels and content.
+Next, look at your communication channels and content.
 What are you currently using that has proven successful?
-Are there alternatives you may want to introduce to your plan for 2023, or certain channels that should be given higher priority?
+Are there alternatives you may want to introduce to your plan, or certain channels that should be given higher priority?

 The continuing trend towards visual communication may see you shift towards more interactive or video content, for example.
-In terms of channels, are frontline workers without email access seeing your content on mobile app or digital signage?
+In terms of channels, are frontline workers without email access seeing your content on employee mobile apps or digital signage?

 Create an internal communications calendar of key events or areas of focus for each month or quarter.
 How far in advance do you need to begin communication efforts?
 For example, if you have a company acquisition, this may require a staggered communication effort over several months, targeting different individuals with timely and relevant information accordingly.